omgnetwork/dev-portal/docs/getting-started.md

 ---
-id: getting-started
+id: about-omisego
-title: Getting Started
+title: About OmiseGO
-sidebar_label: Getting Started
+sidebar_label: About OmiseGO
 ---

 Welcome to the OmiseGO developer documentation.